SirioApp/cli/README.md

 npm link
 ```

-If needed, verify your npm global bin directory is in `PATH`.
+If required, verify that the npm global bin directory is included in `PATH`.

-### A write command fails immediately
+### A write command fails before sending a transaction

-Verify one of the following is present:
+Ensure one of the following is available:

 - `--private-key`
 - `BACKED_PRIVATE_KEY`

-### A command points to the wrong deployment
+### A command resolves the wrong deployment

-Override one or more of:
+Override the relevant values explicitly:

 - `--rpc-url`
 - `--factory`